 Dollar Value of Redemption Item / Number of Hyatt Points Needed = Hyatt Point Value

-The top Hyatt Credit Card benefits are a 30,000-point sign-up bonus, up to 2 free nights each account anniversary, and 4 points / $1 spent on Hyatt hotel purchases.
-In addition to those perks, the Hyatt Credit Card gives users automatic “Discoverist” status.
-This rewards tier offers complimentary premium internet, 2 p.m. checkouts, a free night after staying at five different Hyatt properties and more.… read full answer
+The top Hyatt Credit Card benefits include a 30,000-point sign-up bonus, up to 2 free nights each account anniversary, and 4 points / $1 spent on Hyatt hotel purchases.
+In addition to those perks, the Hyatt Credit Card gives users automatic Discoverist status.
+This rewards tier offers complimentary premium internet, 2 p.m. checkouts, and more.

-The Hyatt Credit Card is issued by Chase Bank.
-Applicants need good credit (700+ credit score) to have a good chance of approval.
-Cardholders also need to use the card regularly to ensure their rewards earnings cover the cost of its $95 annual fee.
+Note that applicants need at least good credit (700+ credit score) to have a good chance of approval.
+Cardholders also need to use the card regularly to ensure their rewards earnings cover the cost of its $95 annual fee.… read full answer

 Here are the top Hyatt Credit Card benefits:

-Multiple redemption options: Points are redeemable for free hotel stays, starting at 5,000 points.
-Plus, they’re usable for room upgrades and at partnered hotel facilities like restaurants, spas and lounges.
+Multiple redemption options: Points are redeemable for free hotel stays, starting at 3,500 points.
+Plus, they’re usable for room upgrades and at partnered hotel facilities like restaurants, spas, and lounges.

 Spending bonus: Earn an additional free night by spending $15,000 during a card anniversary year.